The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 Precision-check: For every instruction, ask: is this specific enough that a junior team member could follow it without asking clarifying questions?
 If not, it's too vague.

-In my experience, a prompt audit using this checklist improves output quality noticeably on about 60% of prompts and dramatically on about 20%.
+In my experience, a prompt audit using this checklist improves output noticeably on about 60% of prompts and dramatically on about 20%.
 The remaining 20% were already well-structured.

 Does chain-of-thought reasoning still have value if "think step by step" is dead?